 Hadi and Wallace (1995) proposed an enhancement function to TRANSYT-7F that could optimize signal-timing plans under congested conditions.
-TRANSYT-7F, Release 8 (Li and Gan, 1999) also offers a function to model link spillback and lane blockage by reducing the corresponding link saturation flow.
+TRANSYT-7F, Release 8 (Li and Gan, 1999), also offers a function to model link spillback and lane blockage by reducing the corresponding link saturation flow.
 For the same oversaturated intersection, Park, Messer et al. (1999) employed the queue polygon method to compute the queue delay and to track the link blockage by continually checking the end-of-queue vehicle.
-They proposed preliminary and enhanced solution algorithms based on the lore logic of GAs (Park, Messer et al., 2000).
+They presented both a preliminary and an enhanced solution algorithms for signal control at congested intersections based on the core logic of GAs (Park, Messer et al., 2000).